Hiking in Death Valley National Park

 Plan to hike before or after midday in the spring, summer, or fall, unless you're in the mood for a masochistic baking.
 Carry plenty of water, wear protective clothing, and keep an eye out for tarantulas, black widows, scorpions, snakes, and other potentially dangerous creatures.
 Some of the best trails are unmarked; if the opportunity arises, ask for directions.

 Natural Bridge Canyon.
-A 2-mi access road with potholes that could swallow basketballs leads to a parking lot.
-From there, set off to see interesting geological features in addition to the bridge, which is ¼-mi away.
+A 2-mile access road with potholes that could swallow basketballs leads to a parking lot.
+From there, set off to see interesting geological features in addition to the bridge, which is ¼ mile away.
 The one-way trail continues for a few hundred meters, but scenic returns diminish quickly and eventually you're confronted with climbing boulders.
 Easy.
-Access road off Badwater Rd., 15 mi south of Furnace Creek, Death Valley, CA, 92328.
+Access road off Badwater Rd., 15 miles south of Furnace Creek, Death Valley, CA, 92328.

 Titus Canyon.
 The narrow floor of Titus Canyon is made of hard-packed gravel and dirt, and it's a constant, moderate uphill walk (3-mile roundtrip is the trail's most popular tack).
 Klare Spring and some petroglyphs are 5½ miles from the mouth of the canyon, but you can get a feeling for the area on a shorter walk.
 Easy.
 Death Valley National Park, CA, 92328.

 Fall Canyon.
 This is a 3-mile one-way hike from the Titus canyon parking area.
 First, walk ½ miles north along the base of the mountains to a large wash, then go 2½ miles up the canyon to a 35-foot dry fall.
 You can continue by climbing around to the falls on the south side.
 Moderate.
 Access road off Scotty's Castle Rd., 33 miles northwest of Furnace Creek, Death Valley, CA, 92328.